stegripe/rawon/README.md

 !cookies reset  # Reset failed status
 ```

+This feature is still experimental and very buggy, especially the rotation system.

 ## Support & Questions
 For help and questions, join our official [Discord Server](https://stegripe.org/discord).